krisleech/wisper/README.md

 ## Compatibility

-Tested with MRI 2.x, JRuby and Rubinius.
+Tested with MRI 2.x and JRuby.

-See the [build status](https://travis-ci.org/krisleech/wisper) for details.
+See the [build status](https://github.com/krisleech/wisper/actions) for details.

 ## Running Specs